Skip to main content

 • 🎯 Events: EventType.Evaluation (for each feature flag)

-Method getActiveFeatureFlags() returns a Map, where key is feature key and value is detailed information about the visitor's variation and its variables.
+Method getActiveFeatureFlags() returns a Map, where the key represents the feature key, and the value contains detailed information about the visitor’s variation and its variables.

 import { KameleoonClient } from '@kameleoon/nodejs-sdk';